BarchamMal/MC-Extended/README.md

 # MC-Extended
-A mod that adds a lot of ores, armor, weapons, villager professions, and junk, to minecraft.
+A mod that adds a lot of ores, armor, weapons, villager professions, entities, and junk, to minecraft.

 ## Description